 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Portfolio has no exposure to currency risk as all of its financial assets and liabilities are denominated in JMD dollars which is the Portfolio's functional currency.
+The Portfolio is exposed to foreign exchange risk primarily with respect to the US dollar.
+Foreign exchange risk arises from future commercial transactions and, recognised assets and liabilities.